pexi-labs/pexiblock-sample/README.md

 1. User enters payment details in the form
 2. User selects "Proceed to Checkout"
-3. Frontend transmits data to backend API
-4. Backend creates payment session with PEXIBLOCK API
+3. Frontend creates payment session directly with PEXIBLOCK API
-5. Frontend receives payment_url from backend
+4. Frontend receives payment_url from PEXIBLOCK API
-6. Payment checkout iframe is loaded and displayed
+5. Payment checkout iframe is loaded and displayed
-7. User completes payment within the iframe
+6. User completes payment within the iframe
-8. User can return to form or close the payment interface
+7. User can return to form or close the payment interface

 ### Payment Reference Handling